becem-gharbi/nuxt-fcm/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

 A Nuxt 3 module for integrating Firebase Cloud messaging.
-This module is based on Firebase JS SDK on client-side and Firebase Admin SDK on server-side.
+This module is based on Firebase JS SDK on the client side and Firebase Admin SDK on the server side.

 ## Features